A complete walkthrough on how to use nnUNet to build powerful medical imaging segmentation models

 pip install nnunetv2

-1. For use as integrative framework: this means that you want to use nnUNet as part of your code.
-This is especially useful when you’re trying to build your custom inference pipeline which uses nnUNet.
+For use as an integrative framework: this means that you want to use nnUNet as part of your code.
+This is especially useful when you’re trying to build your custom inference pipeline, which uses nnUNet.
 If you choose this second option, then you can install it like this:

 You can set these environment variables in a number of ways.
-But the easiest option would be to set them directly in the terminal where you’re going to run nnUNet commands from.
-For example, for environment variable nnUNet_raw on a linux machine, you would do something like this:
+But the easiest option would be to set them directly in the terminal where you’re going to run nnUNet commands.
+For example, for the environment variable nnUNet_raw on a Linux machine, you would do something like this:

 Btw, this only sets the environment variables temporarily.
 Meaning that if you close your terminal or you open another terminal window, then these variables will need to be set again.